Counselling Forms

 The Counselling Intake Form must be completed by students meeting with our mental health team for the first time.

-For International students, the SunLife claim form must be completed once per year.
+For International students, the Cowan Claim form must be completed once per year.

 Information Box Group